CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

 1. Login to AWS Console
 2. Select Get Started with EC2
 3. Select Launch Instance
-3. Application and OS (Operating System) Images: Select Ubunutu 18.04 LTS, amd64 bionic image build on 2023-01-31 (the version of OS determines what packages are available from apt-get and that determines the version of software obtained, ie. cdo version > 2.0 for Ubuntu 22.04 LTS, or cdo version < 2.0 for Ubuntu 18.04.
+4. Application and OS (Operating System) Images: Select Ubunutu 18.04 LTS, amd64 bionic image build on 2023-01-31 (the version of OS determines what packages are available from apt-get and that determines the version of software obtained, ie. cdo version > 2.0 for Ubuntu 22.04 LTS, or cdo version < 2.0 for Ubuntu 18.04.
-4. Instance Type: Select c6a.xlarge ($0.153/hr)
+5. Instance Type: Select c6a.xlarge ($0.153/hr)
-5. Key paar - SSH public key, select existing key or create a new one.
+6. Key pair - SSH public key, select existing key or create a new one.
-6. Network settings - select default settings
+7. Network settings - select default settings
-7. Configure storage - select 100 GiB gp3 Root volume
+8. Configure storage - select 100 GiB gp3 Root volume
-8. Select Launch instance
+9. Select Launch instance

 ![AWS EC2 Console](../../aws_ec2_images/AWS_EC2_Virtual_Machine_Create.png)